 We make remote IoT management hassle-free.

 At Yalantis, we know remote IoT device management inside and out.
+Our engineering team works across the full stack, from embedded firmware written in Rust and C++ for memory safety and performance, to cloud infrastructure and user-facing platforms.
+We hold ISO 27001 certification and build compliance into every layer of the systems we deliver.
 A strong example of our work is the user-facing control platform we developed for RAKwireless.

-The SaaS web application interacts with our client’s IoT management ecosystem through the AWS IoT Core message broker.
+The SaaS web application interacts with the RAKwireless IoT management ecosystem through the AWS IoT Core message broker.
 New gateways auto-provision to AWS IoT Core and provide technical characteristics that help users locate, onboard, and configure gateways.
 Users can remotely update gateways and receive near real-time alerts if their equipment goes offline.
+The firmware layer leverages Rust and C++ to ensure memory safety across remote operations, reducing the risk of exploits that could compromise devices in the field.
+Unlike software-only vendors, Yalantis manages the full cycle: hardware testing in our in-house R&D lab, firmware development, cloud architecture, and the end-user management platform.
 This kind of result requires both strong technical architecture and hands-on experience with real-world IoT deployments.

 Based on our valid expertise, we have created an article about the SaaS migration strategy that may be useful to you.